TCU vs. West Virginia NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- TCU and its opponents have combined to go over the current 56.5-point total in all five games this season.
+- West Virginia and its opponents have combined to score more than 56.5 points in two games this season.

-- West Virginia's games have gone over 56.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 65.5, is 9.0 points more than Saturday's over/under.

-- The 54.5 combined points per game that these two squads have allowed this season are 2.0 fewer than the 56.5 over/under in this contest.
+- This contest's total is 2.0 points above the 54.5 these two squads combine to allow per game this season.

-- Horned Frogs games this season feature an average total of 60.4 points, a number 3.9 points higher than Saturday's over/under.
+- The average total in Horned Frogs games this season is 60.4, 3.9 points above Saturday's total of 56.5.

-- In 2021, games involving the Mountaineers have averaged a total of 52.9 points, 3.6 fewer than this game's set over/under.

 TCU Stats and Trends